aiven/devportal/docs/tools/terraform/howto/vnet-peering-azure.rst

 Azure virtual network peering
 =============================

-This howto is based on original :doc:`article </docs/platform/howto/vnet-peering-azure>` made for Aiven and Azure cli.
+This how-to is based on original :doc:`article </docs/platform/howto/vnet-peering-azure>` made for Aiven and Azure cli.
 It follows original chapter-by-chapter,
 I will find every step signed with the very same title below in the example.